whoisjordangarcia/whoisjordangarcia/README.md

 # Hi there!
 I'm Jordan 👋
-I'm a Software Engineer who's passionate about building things.
+I'm a Software Engineer who's passionate about building things for the web.

 Currently living Miami, Florida.